SALES TAX INFORMATION

 That change came on June 21, 2018 when the U.S. Supreme Court ruled 5-4 in South Dakota v.
 Wayfair that individual states can mandate that businesses without “physical nexus”, but still have “economic nexus”, be required to collect and remit sales tax on behalf of the consumer.
 This ruling primarily affected the state of South Dakota, but set precedent for other states to follow.
 Because all states are independent and have different laws on sales tax, there are a number of different ways that states are choosing to enforce this ruling.
 Some require states that sell over $100,000 into the state or 200 orders, other states have a higher requirement, while some states don’t have a requirement at all.
 Basically, it’s still a work in progress.
 This decision has far reaching effects to both online retailers and shoppers alike.

-These tax changes create extra work for online retailers.
 There are literally hundreds, if not thousands, of different tax jurisdictions across the United States.
 Far too many for any small business to keep up with!
 In fact, it’s quite common for one address to have a specific tax rate, but the house next door has a completely different tax rate!
-That’s why Starfire Direct incorporates the use of sophisticated automated tax software that provides live, up-to-date, tax calculations for every address in the United States.
+That’s why Starfire Direct incorporates the use of sophisticated automated tax software that provides live tax calculations for every address in the United States.

 HAVE MORE QUESTIONS?